Purchasing power parity: History

+The idea can be traced to the 16th-century School of Salamanca.
+In 1802, Henry Thornton "was the first economist to clearly explain the operation of the self-adjusting mechanism that keeps the exchange rate close to its purchasing power par" in his book Paper Credit.
+In 1807, John Wheatley "extended" Thornton's analysis, producing an "extreme monetarist version of the PPP doctrine", which was "adhered to" by David Ricardo, Walter Boyd, and the "famous Bullion Report (1810)".
+In 1912, Ludwig von Mises "provided a modern 'purchasing power parity' theory of exchange rates" in his book The Theory of Money and Credit.
+In 1913, Ralph Hawtrey gave "a terse, and precise, statement of the purchasing-power-parity doctrine."

-The idea originated with the School of Salamanca in the 16th century, and was developed in its modern form by Gustav Cassel in 1916, in The Present Situation of the Foreign Trade.
-While Gustav Cassel's use of PPP concept has been traditionally interpreted as his attempt to formulate a positive theory of exchange rate determination, the policy and theoretical context in which Cassel wrote about exchange rates suggests different interpretation.
+In spite of the above antecedents, Gustav Cassel is often credited for developing the idea of PPP, especially in his two 1916 Economic Journal papers, both titled "The Present Situation of the Foreign Exchanges".
+In 1918, he introduced the phrase "purchasing power parity" in a paper titled "Abnormal Deviations in International Exchanges" (which was also published in The Economic Journal).
+While Cassel's use of PPP concept has been traditionally interpreted as his attempt to formulate a positive theory of exchange rate determination, the policy and theoretical context in which Cassel wrote about exchange rates suggests different interpretation.
 In the years immediately preceding the end of WWI and following it economists and politicians were involved in discussions on possible ways of restoring the gold standard, which would automatically restore the system of fixed exchange rates among participating nations.

 The stability of exchange rates was widely believed to be crucial for restoring the international trade and for its further stable and balanced growth.
 Nobody then was mentally prepared for the idea that flexible exchange rates determined by market forces do not necessarily cause chaos and instability in the peaceful time (and that is what the abandoning of the gold standard during the war was blamed for).
-Gustav Cassel was among those who supported the idea of restoring the gold standard, although with some alterations.
-The question, which Gustav Cassel tried to answer in his works written during that period, was not how exchange rates are determined in the free market, but rather how to determine the appropriate level at which exchange rates were to be fixed during the restoration of the system of fixed exchange rates.
+Cassel supported the idea of restoring the gold standard, although with some alterations.
+The question, which Cassel tried to answer in his works written during that period, was not how exchange rates are determined in the free market, but rather how to determine the appropriate level at which exchange rates were to be fixed during the restoration of the system of fixed exchange rates.

 His recommendation was to fix exchange rates at the level corresponding to the PPP, as he believed that this would prevent trade imbalances between trading nations.
 Thus, PPP doctrine proposed by Cassel was not really a positive (descriptive) theory of exchange rate determination (as Cassel was perfectly aware of numerous factors that prevent exchange rates from stabilizing at PPP level if allowed to float), but rather a normative (prescriptive) policy advice, formulated in the context of discussions on returning to the gold standard.